 Elevate [Math] - Elevate [Math] is a summer intervention program designed to elevate student achievement in math.
 This program front-loads curriculum designed to align with students' next year Common Core math classes.
 By providing a summer program focused on building both math skills and student confidence, Elevate [Math] helps prepare more students for success in college and careers.
-Elevate [Math]2 was developed during the COVID-19 pandemic as the school-year offering that leverages the summer program curriculum in an online environment.
+Elevate [Math]2 was developed as the school-year offering that leverages the summer program curriculum.